avcoder/unit05-lesson02/slides.md

    - a value (data, whose value can be anything. ex: int)
    - a reference (pointer) to the next node (whose value is the address of the next node in memory)
 - Q: Does inserting a new element in our list solve the problem we originally had with contiguous memory
-- Q: What is the Big O notation for inserting a new element at the beginning of a linked list?
+- Q: What is the Big O notation for inserting/deleting a new element at the beginning of a linked list?
-- Q: What is the Big O notation for inserting a new element at the end of a linked list?
+- Q: What is the Big O notation for inserting/deleting a new element at the end of a linked list?
-   - How might we do better for inserting at end?
+   - How might we do better for inserting/deleting at end?
 - Q: What is the Big O notation for accessing an element in a linked list?

 <!--